 On this occasion, it was a cold December day in Central Park.
 I decided on a hot dog with mustard and kraut, just like my mother ate them.
 She lived in New York during the 1960s, and learned to eat a hot dog like this.
 So, I learned to eat a hot dog like this too.

 New York Pizza Slices

 There is a huge debate on who makes the best slices, I am talking about restaurants that sell by the slice only.
 You can do extensive research on who makes the best slices, but I always went with what was simply close by or what Yelp suggested.
-Remember to keep it real with that slice on a paper plate!

-My meal of choice is always the Shake Shack burger with cheese and an order of crinkle cut cheese fries.
+My meal of choice is always the Shake Shack burger with cheese, and an order of crinkle cut cheese fries.
 It’s always about the cheese.
 What is your favorite Shake Shack burger?